 - The Program Evaluation Committee (PEC), an external group composed of prominent occupational health professionals, meets to evaluate the residency once per year.
 The program has Residency Advisory Committee that can meet if needed and requested.

 - The Graduate Medical Education Committee (GMEC) meets four times per year and provides input to the program.
 Residents are welcomed at the meetings.

 - Residents meet every year and provide compiled anonymous feedback to the program.

 Evaluation of Residents

 At the beginning of each year, residents perform a self-evaluation, based on competencies identified by the ACGME.
 These competencies form the basis of the educational program.
-Discussions with the Program Director, the self-assessment and the resident’s previous experience and training, are used by each resident as he/she prepares an individual written educational plan.
+Discussions with the Program Director, the self-assessment and the resident’s previous experience and training, are used by each resident as they prepare an individual written educational plan.
 This plan identifies training needs and experiences for the resident, and serves as the basis for course selection over the two years.
 An update of this document in the second year guides additional rotation selection.
 Both documents are discussed with and approved by the Program Director and/or Deputy Program Director.